Florence Festival Guide: Find The Best Festivals in Florence Each Month

 Every first Sunday of July, the Aprilante market in Chianti at the Piazza Gastone Bucciarelli fills up with locals.

-They’re there to show off their handmade items, produce, and hosting workshops.
+They’re there to show off their handmade items and produce, and host workshops.

 While not technically in Florence, Chianti is just about 20 miles (30 km) away, and well worth the trip.